louis-young/url-parameter-modifier/README.md

 # URL Parameter Modifier

-A client-side-rendered React Single Page Application that allows you to update URL parameters.
+A client-side-rendered React Single Page Application that allows you to update URL parameters, including parameters in the search and hash URL components, with valueless key support.

 ## Scripts